Most people do not think about legacy when they are young.

 It is clarifying.

-Time strips away the need to be exceptional.
-What remains is a quieter hope: that your presence made it easier for others to stand upright, to tell the truth, to take responsibility, and to care without resentment.
+What remains is a quieter hope: that your presence made it easier for others to stand upright, tell the truth, take responsibility, and care without resentment.

-But here is the part people often miss.
+Here is the part people often miss.

 If you are still here, legacy is not finished.